-Merit Badge University is an opportunity for Boy Scouts or Venturers, of any rank, to work on several merit badges.
+Merit Badge University is an opportunity for Scouts in troops and crews to work on several merit badges.
 All Scouts are required to bring signed blue cards in order to work on merit badges.

 What to Bring

 Late-breaking news and announcements will be emailed to those registered and posted on the Iron District Facebook page.